Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

 * You can add existing Virtual Networks to your DevTest Lab and configure a number of options.
 For example, what type of IP addresses are allowed, which subnets are allowed for Virtual Machine creation and more.
 Find out how to [configure a virtual network in Azure DevTest Labs](https://docs.microsoft.com/en-us/azure/devtest-lab/devtest-lab-create-custom-image-from-vm-using-portal).
 * What if you want to replicate a whole environment in DevTest labs?
 Or leverage PaaS resources?
 Find out how to [create multi-VM environments and PaaS resources with Azure Resource Manager templates](https://docs.microsoft.com/en-us/azure/devtest-lab/devtest-lab-create-environment-from-arm)
 * Reaching the quota limits that have been set on your subscription?
 Find out about [Scale quotas and limits in DevTest Labs](https://docs.microsoft.com/en-us/azure/devtest-lab/devtest-lab-scale-lab)
+* Remember that DevTest Labs policies only apply to those resources provisioned in DevTest Labs, and do not apply at a subscription level.
+If you are looking to apply governance across subscriptions or resource groups, then consider reviewing the [resource policy overview](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-policy).